 “Michael came to me with the idea,” said Jackson last night at the National Sporting Library in Middleburg, Virginia, where, after wine and appetizers, he talked about his book and signed copies.
 “There are so many people hunting today that don’t know about our history.
 We wanted to provide something concise, entertaining, and easy to read rather than the academic and often dry histories that have been published in the past.”

 Jackson wrote the text and drew the delightful pen-and-ink illustrations reminiscent of the styles of Eleanor Iselin Mason and Edith Somerville.
 His sketches accurately capture the attitudes and posture of hounds, horses, people, and quarry in motion with economy of line.
-Clayton provided his vast experience reviewing and editing the text, and wrote the short verses that provide the lead for each chapter.To read more, log in (above) or click to subscribe.
+Clayton provided his vast experience reviewing and editing the text, and wrote the short verses that provide the lead for each chapter.To read more, a subscription is required.
+Log in or click here to subscribe.